Top Things to do with your Family in Lubbock

 The Maize: At’l Do Farms is famous for its puzzling corn maze, which becomes a popular attraction during the fall.
 The farm offers additional fun such as hayrides, cow trains and horse rides.
 Younger children can get involved with Fairy Tale Trail for a less intense trip through the maze.

 The Nutcracker: Spice up your holidays with a revival of The Nutcracker put on by Ballet Lubbock.
 Families can watch talented, young performers dance on stage before a Rat King and enjoy the breathtaking orchestra band.

-Landmark Night Hike: Take a chance to get a Texan Kodak moment by watching a coyote howl at the moon or witness a meteor shower at Lubbock Lake National Historic Landmark during Landmark Night Hike, led by a professional guide that takes attendees through the plains.
+Landmark Night Hike: Take a chance to get a Texan Kodak moment by watching a coyote howl at the moon or witness a meteor shower at Lubbock Lake Landmark during Landmark Night Hike, led by a professional guide that takes attendees through the plains.
 Night hikes take place from March through October.

 First Friday Art Trail: Every first Friday of the month, the Lubbock Cultural District brings together local artists, musicians, museums and food vendors for the community to enjoy.
 If you’re visiting with young children, there are plenty of fun attractions for your kids like face painting and craft workshops.